From Now On

 "We have miles (of cable?) to go before we learn."

 We can place a hammer and a chisel in every teachers hands while standing them next to a grand block of marble, but we have little reason to expect a David or the Thinker to emerge.

-Credits: The photographs were shot by Jamie McKenzie and Gretchen Offutt.
+Credits: The photographs were shot by Jamie McKenzie.
 Some were also modified with Photoshop.